ravi688/SKVMOIP/README.md

 - Install glslang using `$pacman -S mingw-w64-x86_64-glslang`, this is only required for Client Build
 - Install gtk3 using `$pacman -S mingw-w64-x86_64-gtk3`, this is only required for Client Build
 - Clone this repository using `$git clone https://github.com/ravi688/SKVMOIP`
+- Change directory to SKVMOIP using $cd SKVMOIP`
+- Setup dependencies using `$git submodule update --init`

 #### Setting up the STM32F401CCU6 and W5500 via SPI interface
 Connect GND and 3.3 Vcc pins of the W5500 to the GND and 3.3 Vcc pins of STM32 MCU.
 Now check if the W5500 and STM32 MCU both are powering on (the red lights should light up on both).